 Spine surgery has made huge advancements and minimally invasive procedures are becoming more common, giving patients the full recovery from their pain that they’re seeking with less downtime, less pain, and an easier surgical process.

 With minimally invasive spine surgery at Downtown Pain Physicians NYC, you’ll have a much smaller incision, less anesthesia and operating time, a shorter hospital stay, and your recovery is shorter and less taxing.
 Taking a minimally invasive approach to spinal surgery means using small incisions, or portals, to work under the skin with specialized instruments.
-The use of an endoscope gives your surgeon an illuminated, magnified view of the region in question and allows for many different surgeries to be approached in this manner.
+The use of an endoscope gives your Orthopaedic Surgeon an illuminated, magnified view of the region in question and allows for many different surgeries to be approached in this manner.
 This technology has advanced patient care to next-level successes and puts you on the road to healing and enjoying life to the fullest.

 Microdiscectomy and Discectomy at Downtown Pain Physicians

 A common procedure that can be performed through minimally invasive spine surgery is a discectomy.
 When this procedure is done using a specialized microscope to guide the surgeon in a minimally invasive way, it’s referred to as a microdiscectomy.
 Both of these discectomy procedures are relieving the same type of problem and pain symptoms.

 A minimally invasive discectomy is a surgery that removes material that is pressing on your nerve root or the spinal cord.
 Typically, the material that is causing impingement in the spine is related to a herniated disc and removing this bulging material will almost immediately relieve your pain symptoms.

 While lumbar microdiscectomy surgery is most common, you may have pain in regions other than your low back.
 It’s possible that a cervical microdiscectomy or a thoracic discectomy may be recommended, depending on your level of back pain and herniation.